14 Home Remedies for Bloating: Natural Ways to Relieve Gas & Support Digestion Safely Skip to content

 Fluid temperature plays a role in digestion.

 Warm or room-temperature water may support digestion by allowing food to move more smoothly through the stomach and intestines.
-Cold liquids may slow digestion in some people.
+Proper hydration also supports regular bowel movements and may reduce concerns about hard stool.

 • Sip slowly